zagorskitomasz/Conway-s-Game-of-Life/README.md

 # How does it look like?

-You can wath short video of application running.
+You can watch short video of application running.

 [![Video](https://img.youtube.com/vi/rALVuPR25yk/0.jpg)](https://youtu.be/rALVuPR25yk)